Multiplication operator

 for all φ in the domain of T_{f}, and all x in the domain of φ (which is the same as the domain of f).

-This type of operator is often contrasted with composition operators.
 Multiplication operators generalize the notion of operator given by a diagonal matrix.
 More precisely, one of the results of operator theory is a spectral theorem that states that every self-adjoint operator on a Hilbert space is unitarily equivalent to a multiplication operator on an L2 space.

+These operators are often contrasted with composition operators, which are similarly induced by any fixed function f.
+They are also closely related to Toeplitz operators, which are compressions of multiplication operators on the circle to the Hardy space.